import numpy as np

 - Gradient Boosting regressor

-All methods are evaluated on the Aircraft Wing Weight Example (AWWE) function
+All methods are evaluated on the Aircraft Wing Weight Example (AWWE) function.
+We visualize the fitted surrogates and compare optimization performance.

 - Gaussian Processes: Provide uncertainty estimates, smooth interpolation, good for continuous functions.
 Support Expected Improvement (EI) acquisition.